cloudflare/cloudflare-docs/content/dns/reference/domain-connect-service-providers.md

 # Domain Connect service providers

-If you are a service provider, consider this page for information on Cloudflare as a Domain Connect DNS provider and how you can onboard your template.
+If you are a service provider, consider this page for information on Cloudflare as a [Domain Connect](https://www.domainconnect.org/) DNS provider and how you can onboard your template.

 ## What is Domain Connect

-Domain Connect is an open standard that allows service providers, such as X and Y, to make it easier for their end users to configure the functionality without having to manually edit DNS records.
+Domain Connect is an open standard that allows service providers - such as email or web hosting platforms - to make it easier for their end users to configure functionality, without having to manually edit DNS records.

-This is achieved with templates that close the gap between necessary configurations (required by the service provider) and necessary DNS records changes (that must happen at the authoritative DNS provider for a given domain).
+This is achieved with templates that close the gap between necessary configurations (required by the service provider) and necessary DNS records changes (that must happen at the authoritative DNS provider).

-For example,
+In practice, this means that when a user that owns `example.com` and has Cloudflare as their authoritative DNS provider wants to use your service, instead of having to manually update their DNS records, they will only have authenticate themselves and the necessary changes will be applied automatically.

-## Onboard your templates
+## Setup

 ### Before you begin

-* Although Domain Connect offers two different flows (synchronous and asynchronous), as most DNS providers, Cloudflare only supports synchronous calls.
-Refer to the Domain Connect [Getting Started](https://www.domainconnect.org/getting-started/) for more details.
+* Note that Cloudflare only supports the Domain Connnect synchronous flow.
+Refer to the Domain Connect [Getting Started](https://www.domainconnect.org/getting-started/) for details.
-* Domain Connect templates and tools are published on GitHub, so you must have a GitHub account to follow the steps below.
+* Domain Connect templates and tools are published on GitHub, so you must have a GitHub account and be familiar with [GitHub workflows](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) to follow the steps below.

 ### 1 - Add templates to the repository